Centaur (typeface): Historical background

 Jenson's roman type, from a 1475 edition.

 Rogers' primary influence was Nicholas Jenson's 1470 Eusebius, considered the model for the modern upright printing of the Roman alphabet, which Rogers studied through enlarged photographs.
 (Note: Modern font designer Juliet Shen comments on Jenson's books that "A type designer looking at the Eusebius font is struck at once by how difficult it is to envision what the actual type looked like from its inked impression.
 Details are obscured: the stroke terminals and serifs are rounded from ink spread.
 So the first task of interpretation must be to decide what the skeletal form of each letter may have been before imper- fect printing added a layer of disguise.")
 Centaur also shows the influence of types cut by Francesco Griffo in 1495 for a small book titled De Aetna written by Pietro Bembo.
-The typeface is classified as belonging to the humanist style of old-style designs, based on the predominant influence of Jenson's work.
+The typeface is classified as belonging to the Venetian style of old-style designs, based on the predominant influence of Jenson's work.
 The style is also called Venetian for the city Jenson worked in during his career as a printer.
 In the late nineteenth century, Jenson's work had become a popular model for William Morris and then other fine printers of the Arts and Crafts movement.
 Morris commissioned a revival font copying Jenson's work, and several other revivals and imitations of Morris' work had followed by 1914.

 Arrighi's italic typeface design, ca. 1527.
 At the time italic capitals had not been invented, but were always upright in the Roman inscriptional tradition.

 Italic typefaces did not exist in Jenson's time, and so the inspiration for Centaur's italic comes from thirty years later, in the calligraphy and printing of Ludovico Vicentino degli Arrighi.
 Arrighi was a Rome-based calligrapher who made the transition to working in printing, releasing a writing manual, La operina…, and other printed works.
 (Note: Arrighi's book had a complex publication history apparently involving a dispute between Arrighi and his publisher, making its dating and printing location(s) both somewhat involved.
 It is believed to have been published in Rome and Venice between 1522 and 1525.)
 These used an italic font presumably based on his calligraphy.
 It inspired later French italic types from 1528 onwards.
 (Note: Centaur's italic is one of several based on the work of Arrighi created by Monotype in the 1920s, including the italic Blado and Bembo Condensed Italic.
 Bembo's default italic is based on the work of Arrighi's contemporary Giovanni Antonio Tagliente, another calligrapher-turned-printer.)